16 Highest Paying Biology Jobs (With Average Salaries)

 Below are some of the highest jobs that you can achieve with a foundational degree in the field of biology.
 While some jobs require only a bachelor's degree, others require a master's degree or additional training.

-Related: How to Find the Right Job for You
+Related: How To Find the Right Job for You

 National average salary: $57,530 per year

 Primary duties: The primary duties of a health communications specialist include writing about and discussing topics that are related to disease and human health to a diverse audience.
-They need to be able to track and stay up to date on public health issues and concerns, such as healthy living and diseases that can be easily spread through the public.
+They need to be able to track and stay up to date on public health issues and concerns, such as diseases that can be easily spread through the public.

 National average salary: $64,925 per year